 Management features I loved about Asana:

 - User-friendly interface, easy to understand (allows you to use various color schemes to color code your task views and task boards)

-- Integration with Google Drive, Dropbox, Slack, GitHub, WordPress and many more – these are all the apps we use day and night.
-It makes it very easy to get the job done on these platforms.
+- Integration with Google Drive, Dropbox, messaging app like Slack, GitHub, WordPress and many more – these are all the apps we use day and night.
+It makes it something very easy to get the job done on these platforms.

 - Perfect for Small and Mid-size businesses; especially for growing startup like us.